kushagra765/bedd/README.md

 - Syntax highlighting, indentation and parentheses closing
 - Clean and tidy user interface
 - Scrollable tree view(closing the editor or opening a new terminal and doing `ls` is too tedious, let's be honest)
+- Automatic offline updates(thanks to cupd!)
+- Fully python and Java-prone(doesn't let you open .py and .java files, for your own sanity)

 ## Keybindings